Life Insurance with Ascites.

 - And one must meet the minimum age requirements, which usually means that an applicant must be at least 50 years of age (sometimes younger) and not older than 85.

 Before you get too excited, we should point out that these “types” of life insurance policies do have some pretty significant disadvantages.
 The first being that they will only provide around $25,000 dollars in coverage, so if you’re looking for more than that, this might not be the right fit for you.

 With guaranteed issue life insurance policies is that these “types” of life insurance policies are going to contain a Graded Death Benefit.
 Now the problem with that is, a Graded Death Benefit is a “clause” written into the life insurance policy, which states that it will not provide true life insurance coverage to an individual until a certain “waiting period” has expired.

 That this “waiting period” usually lasts 2 or 3 years, which can be a pretty long time for someone who is suffering from a serious illness.
 Now during this time, the guaranteed issue life insurance policy will provide coverage to someone who may die from an “accidental” cause of death like a:

 - Victim of crime,

-But will not provide coverage for a “natural” cause of death like one which might be associated with having ascites!
-Now at this point you may be thinking…
+But will not provide coverage for a “natural” cause of death like the one which might be associated with having ascites!
+Now at this point, you may be thinking…

 “What a ripoff!”

-But you need to remember that because the life insurance company didn’t require you to answer any medical questions and didn’t require you to take a medical exam, this is the only way the are able to protect themselves from insuring someone who may be really, really sick and just hours away from dying!
+But you need to remember that because the life insurance company didn’t require you to answer any medical questions and didn’t require you to take a medical exam, this is the only way they can protect themselves from insuring someone who may be really, really sick and just hours away from dying!